 Last Updated on

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
-This name is often referred to as a Fictitious Name in Pennslyvania.
+A Fictitious Name, also known as a DBA or “Doing Business As”, Trade Name, or Assumed Name is a name used by a business, that is different from the legal name of the business.

 When a business wants to operate under a name other than their legal name, the state of Pennsylvania, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.